Harmen van den Bogaert: Van den Bogaert's homosexuality and death

-Van den Bogaert was engaged in a power-imbalanced homosexual relationship with his young, what would now be termed "under-age", African slave, Tobias.
+Van den Bogaert was engaged in a homosexual relationship African slave, Tobias.

-Toward the end of 1647, Van den Bogaert was caught having sex with Tobias and they both were jailed at Fort Orange.
+Toward the end of 1647, Van den Bogaert was caught “en flagrante” with Tobias and they both were jailed at Fort Orange.
 Cognizant that the punishment for homosexual relations throughout the Dutch Empire was death, they escaped together and fled north for the Iroquois lands with which van den Bogaert was well acquainted from his expedition.

 He and Tobias were subsequently found and captured by Dutch soldiers and returned to Fort Orange.
 Van den Bogaert, in a final act of desperation, escaped again from the fort's prison.
 During this escape, Van den Bogaert attempted to cross the frozen over Hudson River, but fell through the ice and drowned.
-He had not yet even reached his 40s at the time of his death.
+He had not yet reached his 40s at the time of his death.
 The fate of Tobias is unknown.